CalinRadoni/CalinRadoni.github.io-Jekyll/_posts/2022-11-19-VMware_Ubuntu.md

 #date-modified: 2020-mm-dd
 excerpt_separator: <!--more-->
 categories: [ "System Administration" ]
-tags: [ "VMware", "VMware Workstation", "VMware Workstation Player" ]
+tags: [ "VMware", "VMware Workstation" ]
 ---

 The installation should be simple but there are (solvable) problems if the host boots from UEFI with secure boot enabled.